Jesse Puljujärvi: Oulun Kärpät (2014–2016)

-In total, Puljujärvi scored four goals and 11 points in 21 regular-season matches during his rookie season in the SM-liiga.
+In total, Puljujärvi scored four goals and 11 points in 21 regular-season matches during his rookie season in the Liiga.
 He and his club won the Finnish Championship at the end of the season.
 On the CHL side, Puljujärvi played three matches without points.
 He spent his spring season mostly on loan with the Mestis team Kajaanin Hokki, where Puljujärvi won the Mestis bronze medal at the end of the season.
 Torpedo Nizhny Novgorod drafted Puljujärvi as the 44th player at the KHL Junior Draft event in 2015.

-In his first full SM-liiga season 2015–16, Puljujärvi scored 13 goals and 28 points in 50 regular season matches and four goals and nine points in ten playoff matches.
-At the end of the season, he won the SM-liiga bronze with Kärpät.
+In his first full Liiga season 2015–16, Puljujärvi scored 13 goals and 28 points in 50 regular season matches and four goals and nine points in ten playoff matches.
+At the end of the season, he won the Liiga bronze with Kärpät.
 In the CHL, Puljujärvi played 13 matches and scored two assists.
 His club won CHL silver.

 In January 2016, the NHL scouting office listed Puljujärvi in second place in the draft ranking among players playing in Europe.
 Only Auston Matthews was ahead of him in the ranking at that time.
 In the April ranking, Puljujärvi finished third, behind Matthews and Patrik Laine.
 In the draft, the Edmonton Oilers drafted Puljujärvi as the fourth player.
 He signed a three-year rookie contract with the club three weeks later.
 Puljujärvi's seasonal salary in the NHL was $925,000 and in the AHL $70,000.